swcarpentry/shell-novice/_episodes/07-find.md

 > {: .bash}
 >
 > > ## Solution
-> > Find all files with a `.dat` extension in the current directory.
+> > 1.
+Find all files with a `.dat` extension in the current directory
-> > Count the number of lines each of these files contains, then sort the output numerically.
+> > 2.
+Count the number of lines each of these files contains
+> > 3.
+Sort the output from step 2. numerically
 > {: .solution}
 {: .challenge}